 Professional-grade Ceramic blades are included with it and offer a cut that remains 75% cooler than steel blades and they last much longer.
-The quality of cut is rarely equalled in any other brand thanks to five speeds that adapt to most cutting styles: precision, heavy works, normal cuts and delicate areas.
+The quality of the cut is rarely equaled in any other brand thanks to five speeds that adapt to most cutting styles: precision, heavy works, normal cuts, and delicate areas.

 The Andis EasyClip Pro is roughly 10% faster than Andis’ popular AGC Super 2-Speed clippers so you definitely get a bang for your buck.
 It has a softer grip and an easy-cleaning anti-slip housing to reduce fatigue and increase comfort for long grooming sessions.